troclaux/notes/golang.md

 ## functions

 - can return any number of results
-- you can define the return type of a function with **return values**
+- return values: define the return type of a function
-  - in the function initialization, after the parameters
+  - located in the function signature, after the parameters
-  - can be surrounded by parentheses
+  - can be surrounded by parentheses (optional)

 ```go
 package main